ethersync/ethersync/book/src/learn-from-us.md

 ## The Architecural Decision Records

 In addition to the documentation, we wrote a number of "architectural decision records", which each look at a certain problem we were facing, document the possible options, which one we picked, and why.
 We believe these records might be useful for future projects facing the same problems.
-You can find them here (TODO link).
+You can find them [here](https://github.com/ethersync/ethersync/tree/main/docs/decisions).

 ## The editor plugins